SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 Opaque Types
 ============

-..
-XXX a tool for implementation hiding
-   More likely to want to hide generic adaptor things

-An *opaque type* lets you write a function or method that abstracts away some of the type information about its return value.
+A function or method that returns an opaque type abstracts away some of the type information about its return value.
 This is useful at boundaries between a library and code that calls into the library.
-Functions that return an opaque type specify the capabilities of their return type in terms of protocols instead of providing a specific named return type, and the type itself can be private within the library.
+You specify the capabilities of their return type in terms of protocols instead of providing a specific named return type, and the underlying type can be private within the library.

 .. _OpaqueTypes_LimitsOfGenerics: